 - Swallow the medicine whole with or without food.
-Take this medicine at the same time each day. - Missed dose: If you miss a dose, take your next dose at the regular time, and contact your doctor.
-Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands with soap and water, before, after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+Do not crush or chew tablets. - Take this medicine at approximately the same time each day. - Missed dose: If you miss a dose, take it as soon as you think about it ONLY if your next dose is due in more than 12 hours.
+If your next dose is due in LESS than 12 hours, then skip the missed dose and take your next dose at the regular time.
+Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
 Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
+If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container (bottle with the desiccant or blister pack) at room temperature.
+Do not store above 30°C (86°F).
+For bottles, keep the lid tightly closed after opening. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.